Superlight-Labs/NewFinance/README.md

   </a>

- <h1 align="center">Superlight - Easy to use Crypto App</h1>
+ <h1 align="center">Superlight - Easy to use Bitcoin App</h1>

  <p align="center">
    A mobile banking app, without the bank.
     <br />

-Open Source Crypto-Wallet with focus on Stable Coins, Ethereum Layer 2, efficient Ramp on/off and self custody.
-Fully banking compatible.
+Open Source Crypto-Wallet with focus on Bitcoin and Lightning, efficient Ramp on/off and self custody.
 <br />
 <a href="https://github.com/Superlight-Labs/Superlight/issues">Report Bug</a>
 ·